-US Open: Novak Djokovic beats Matteo Berrettini to remain on course for calendar grand slam
+US Open: Novak Djokovic beats Matteo Berrettini to remain on course for calendar Grand Slam

-The world No 1 lost the first set to the Italian before triumphing 5-7 6-2 6-2 6-3 in three hours and 26 minutes; he will face Alexander Zverev, the man who denied him a shot at the golden slam by beating him at the Olympics, in the semi-finals
+The world No 1 lost the first set to the Italian before triumphing 5-7 6-2 6-2 6-3 in three hours and 26 minutes; he will face Alexander Zverev, the man who denied him a shot at the Golden Slam by beating him in the semi-finals of the Olympics in Tokyo

-Novak Djokovic survived the biggest test so far in his bid for the calendar grand slam, coming from a set down versus Matteo Berrettini to reach the US Open semi-finals.
+Novak Djokovic survived the biggest test so far in his bid for the calendar grand slam, coming from a set down against Matteo Berrettini to reach the US Open semi-finals.

 The world No 1, looking to add the Flushing Meadows title to his Australian Open, French Open and Wimbledon crowns, dropped the opening set to big-serving sixth seed Berrettini.